 Visiting a national park is like going back to an era when humans used to live in close proximity with nature.
-This visit fills our nostrils with the smells of nature, our eyes with the beauty of blooming plants, our ears with the chirping of birds, and our brains with a sense of accomplishment; of spending time with Mother Nature and relishing all that we gain from deploying our senses to absorb the juices of nature.
-All this and many more experiences can be obtained by visiting Keoladeo National Park, one of the richest habitats of birds, animals, and plants in the state of Rajasthan.
+This visit fills our nostrils with the smells of nature, our eyes with the beauty of blooming plants, our ears with the chirping of birds, and our minds with a sense of accomplishment — of spending time with Mother Nature and relishing all that we gain from deploying our senses to absorb the juices of nature.
+All this and many more experiences can be obtained by visiting Keoladeo National Park, one of the richest habitats for birds, animals, and plants in the state of Rajasthan.

 History

-The sanctuary derives its name from a Keoladeo (Shiva) temple located within its perimeter.
-Established more than two centuries ago, this sanctuary served as a hunting ground to the rulers of Bharatpur, and later for the British Viceroys during the time of British rule in India.
-Formally designated as a bird sanctuary in 1976, Keoladeo was declared as a national park in 1982, followed by its declaration as a World Heritage Site in 1985.
+The sanctuary derives its name from the Keoladeo (Shiva) temple located within its perimeter.
+Established more than two centuries ago, this sanctuary served as a hunting ground for the rulers of Bharatpur, and later for the British Viceroys during British rule in India.
+Formally designated as a bird sanctuary in 1976, Keoladeo was declared a national park in 1982, followed by its declaration as a World Heritage Site in 1985.

 Geography

-The park, governed by Rajasthan Tourism Development Corporation, is spread over an area of 29 square kilometres.
+The park, governed by the Rajasthan Tourism Development Corporation, is spread over an area of 29 square kilometers.
 One-third of the total area is classified as a wetland, where diverse species of plants are found.
-The uplands, on the other hand, are occupied mostly by species of tall grasses as well as trees and shrubs which are spread unevenly.
-There are a total of 379 species of plants in the park, out of which 96 are classified as wetland species.
-Around 10 square kilometres of the total park area can be defined as wetland, with water level ranging up to 2 metres during the months of monsoon and lesser during other months.
-During summer season, the whole park dries up.
+The uplands, on the other hand, are occupied mostly by species of tall grasses as well as trees and shrubs, which are spread unevenly.
+There are a total of 379 species of plants in the park, of which 96 are classified as wetland species.
+Around 10 square kilometers of the total park area can be defined as wetland, with water levels rising up to 2 meters during the monsoon months and lower levels during other months.
+During the summer season, the entire park dries up.

-Earlier, Siberian crane was found in abundance in the park, numbers of which have drastically decreased due to extensive hunting by nomads.
-Cattle were previously granted entry in the park for grazing and were later prohibited by the park management.
-While the grass causes blockage in the water streams, the management has still not revoked the ban, as it raises a conflict against the laws.
+In the past, Siberian cranes were abundant in the park, but their numbers have drastically decreased due to extensive hunting by nomads.
+Cattle were once granted entry to the park for grazing but were later prohibited by park management.
+While the grass causes blockage in the water streams, the management has still not revoked the ban, as it conflicts with park laws.

 What to Do